cu-library/alma-api-toolkit/README.md

 holdings-clean-up-call-numbers
   Clean up the call numbers on a set of holdings records.
+  A CSV report of the changes made is printed to stdout.

   The following rules are run on the call numbers:
   - Add a space between a number then a letter.